 In addition, there is difference in trading hours between the Mainland and Hong Kong stock markets.
 Trading hours for A-shares under Shanghai Connect and Shenzhen Connect is different from Hong Kong and investors shall beware of such difference.

 Restrictions on selling imposed by front-end monitoring

-For investors who keep their A-shares outside of brokerage firms, if they want to sell certain A-shares they hold, they must transfer those A-shares to the respective accounts of brokerage firms before the market opens on the day of selling (T day).
+For investors who keep their A-shares outside of brokerage firms, if they want to sell certain A-shares they hold, they must transfer those A-shares to the respective accounts of brokerage firms before the market opens on the day of selling (unless an Special Segregated Account arrangement is in place).
 If they fail to meet this deadline, they will not be able to sell those A-shares on T day.

 Under the following situations, investors cannot buy shares, but can only sell their holding through the stock trading link.